 5. The Goalkeeper Can Score From a Goal Kick

-A goalkeeper can score a goal directly from a goal kick.
+A goalkeeper can score a goal against their opponents directly from a goal kick.
 A goal kick is a “direct” kick in soccer, which means any player can score a goal directly from that kick.